trustgrid/docs/content/en/release-notes/node/2024-03/index.md

 With this release nodes running BGP will now report [rejected routes]({{<relref "/docs/nodes/appliances/bgp#rejected-routes">}}) when a peer advertises a route that doesn't match the import policy.
 This makes it easier to determine if a route is not being advertised by the peer or if the import policy is misconfigured.

 ## Gateway Path Improvements
 This release allows for disabling additional [gateway paths]({{<relref "/docs/nodes/appliances/gateway/gateway-client#gateway-paths">}}) rather than requiring them to be completely removed.
+It also resolves an issue where the Ping and Test Performance tools on the [Data Plane panel]({{<relref "/docs/nodes/appliances/data-plane">}}) would not actually utilize the path selected for the test.

 ## Other Fixes and Changes
 - Resolves an issue with Wireguard ZTNA access not releasing ephemeral ports properly.